Caffeine-induced psychosis: General population

-In individuals with schizophrenia
+Individuals with schizophrenia

-People with schizophrenia may be more inclined to overuse caffeine for a variety of reasons.
-Many people with schizophrenia use caffeine to combat boredom or to fight the sedating effects of antipsychotic medications.
-Many antipsychotics can also cause dry mouth.
-Additionally, people with schizophrenia may experience psychogenic polydipsia (excessive thirst).
-These factors could increase the amount of caffeine one may consume.
+People with schizophrenia may be more likely to overuse caffeine for a variety of reasons.
+Many people with schizophrenia use caffeine to combat boredom or counteract the sedating effects of antipsychotic medications.
+Many antipsychotic medications can also cause dry mouth.
+Additionally, people with schizophrenia may experience psychogenic polydipsia (excessive fluid intake in the absence of physiological thirst).
+These factors could increase the amount of caffeine an individual may consume.

-Eighty percent of people with schizophrenia smoke daily and are heavy smokers.
-Smoking tends to deplete much of ingested caffeine, so users with schizophrenia may consume more caffeine than others to make up for this.
+There is a correlation between schizophrenia and smoking.
+Smoking tends to reduce the amount of ingested caffeine, so people with schizophrenia may consume more caffeine than others to compensate for this.

-"Caffeine use can cause restlessness, nervousness, insomnia, rambling speech, and agitation", worsening the symptoms of schizophrenia.
+"Caffeine use can cause restlessness, nervousness, insomnia, rambling speech, and agitation", potentially worsening the symptoms of schizophrenia.
 "Caffeine is metabolized by the CYP1A2 enzyme and also acts as a competitive inhibitor of this enzyme.
 Thus, caffeine can interact with a wide range of psychiatric medications, including antidepressant agents, antipsychotic agents, antimanic agents, antianxiety agents, and sedative agents."

-A consumption of less than 250 mg of caffeine a day has been associated with better results on cognitive tasks in people with schizophrenia.
-However, more research still needs to be done to determine if the amount of caffeine that is safe to consume by schizophrenics (>250 mg/a day) is the same as the general population of people without schizophrenia.
+Consuming less than 250 mg of caffeine per day has been associated with better results on cognitive tasks in people with schizophrenia.
+However, more research is needed to determine whether the amount of caffeine that is safe for people with schizophrenia (>250 mg/day) is the same as that for the general population.

-Treatment and prevention

-For people who have an addiction to caffeine, the best way to treat caffeine-induced psychosis is to gradually consume smaller amounts of it over a period of time.
-Withdrawal from certain drugs may worsen side effects of psychotic or mood disorders.
-For people who consume excessive amounts of caffeine without a prior psychotic disorder, a doctor may prescribe antipsychotics to help stop the effects of psychosis.